The Hudson Ice House

 Three Over

-This Park Slope, Brooklyn triplex, is part of a four story brownstone, wherein we renovated the upper 3 floors for a rental unit, and then did the garden-level apartment (One Under) for the retired owners, putting an addition on the rear with a huge roof deck for the triplex renter’s use.
+Featured in the New York Times, this Park Slope, Brooklyn triplex, is part of a four story brownstone, wherein we renovated the upper 3 floors for a rental unit, and then did the garden-level apartment (One Under) for the retired owners, putting an addition on the rear with a huge roof deck for the triplex renter’s use.

 Photography by Matthew Williams